On Two-Handed Planar Assembly Partitioning with Connectivity Constraints: Introduction

-We then turn to algorithms for efficiently solving the grid-aligned squares variant of the connected-subassembly partitioning problem.
-In Section~\ref{sec:FPT} we show that the problem is fixed parameter tractable~\cite{DBLP:books/sp/CyganFKLMPPS15}.
-We remark that there has been considerable interest in fine-grained algorithm design for geometric problems; see, e.g.,~\cite{DBLP:conf/compgeom/AgrawalKL0Z20,DBLP:journals/talg/CabelloGKMR11,DBLP:conf/compgeom/EibenL20,DBLP:journals/comgeo/GiannopoulosKRW13} and the references therein.
-In the partitioning problem we need to satisfy two requirements: (i) that the motion of one subassembly will be free from collision with the other subassembly, and (ii) that each subassembly will be connected.
+In our setting we need to satisfy two requirements: (i) that the motion of one subassembly will be free from collision with the other subassembly, and (ii) that each subassembly will be connected.
 Satisfying each of these requirements separately is simple (for collision-free separation we use \emph{directional blocking graphs}~\cite{wilson1994geometric}).
-The difficulty of the connected-partitioning problem is the need to simultaneously satisfy both requirements.
+The difficulty of the connected-assembly partitioning problem is the need to simultaneously satisfy both requirements.
 Our algorithm builds a partition incrementally, while alternating between the satisfaction of either requirement.
-We use the bounded search tree technique, in which given a partial solution $S$, we identify candidates subsets $S_1, \ldots, S_t$, each containing $S$, such that any valid partition containing $S$ has to contain at least one of $S_1, \ldots, S_t$.
-This gives $t$ options of how to extend the current partial solution, which we try until we find a solution or get stuck.
-This approach leads to a $O(2^k n^2)$-time algorithm, where $n$ is the number of squares in the assembly, to determine if a partition with $k$ squares in one subassembly exists; if it exists, the algorithm reports the subassembly.
-From the robotic application perspective, targeting small $k$ can be advantageous as the subassembly needs to be grasped and moved, and such manipulations become harder as the number of parts in the subassembly grows.
+We do so using the bounded search tree method~\cite{DBLP:books/sp/CyganFKLMPPS15}.
+Given a partial solution $S$, we identify at most two candidate subsets $S_1, S_2$, each containing $S$, such that any connected partition containing $S$ has to contain at least one of $S_1$ or $S_2$.
+This gives (at most) two options of how to extend the current partial solution, which we try until we find a solution or find an invalid branch.

-Finally we describe an efficient algorithm for a special class of unit-square assemblies, which runs in $O(n)$ time.
-The positive results shed further light on the special geometric structure of the problem and motivate future research by providing insight into variants that may be solvable.

-In this section we introduce our restricted version of \textit{Monotone Planar 3-SAT}~\cite{DBLP:conf/cocoon/BergK10}.
-A 3-SAT formula consists of \emph{clauses}.
-Each clause consists of \emph{at most} three \emph{literals}.
-A literal is either a variable or the negation of a variable.
-A $k$-clause is a clause with $k$ literals.
+Finally, we describe an $O(n)$-time algorithm for a special class of unit-grid square assemblies, called \emph{horizontally monotone} assemblies, for which a connected partition always exists (Section~\ref{sec:positive_res}).
+Assemblies in this class, which can be recognized in $O(n)$-time, do not have "interlocking hook" structures (such as those shown in Figure~\ref{fig:intro}, left), which allows finding a connected partition using case analysis.